bones-bones/denjuu-crawl/README.md

 -   [x] currently using a mixture of strings and numbers for ids, everything should be numbers
 -   [x] denjuu index is off by one, pull it back
 -   [ ] Load all denjuu
--   [ ] decided which telefang to pull info from
+-   [ ] decided which telefang to pull info from. leaning towards 1 for denjuu and items, 2 for icons
 -   [ ] load all items
 -   [ ] load all moves
 -   [ ] dispatch alerts telling the user if there are browser issues